-IndiGo launches digital e-logbook for pilots
+IndiGo Launches Digital E-Logbook For Pilots

 eGCA is an online platform for various processes under the Directorate General of Civil Aviation (DGCA).

-With the automated process, the flying hours entered in eGCA e-logbook will have the consistency of data and format for all the stakeholders, which will increase safety and efficiency in operations.
+With the automated process, the flying hours entered in eGCA e-logbook will have consistency of data and format for all the stakeholders, which will increase more safety and efficiency in operations.

 "This process will allow pilots to devote more time towards their skill enhancement and improve quality of life by freeing up time required for work manual log filling," the release said.